 - ART Therapeutic Committees: support the creation, initial training, and continuing education for provincial committees that handle complicated HIV cases, including drug regimen changes.

-- Quality Assurance of Voluntary Medical Male Circumcision for HIV prevention: assist MISAU to improve the quality, safety and performance of the VMMC sites through external quality assurance visits and mentoring.
+- Assist MISAU to improve the quality, safety and performance of the VMMC sites through external quality assurance visits and mentoring.

 PAST Program Highlights

-- Support MISAU in the expansion of integrated health services to provide antiretroviral treatment and quality health care to people living with HIV at primary care facilities.
+- Supported MISAU in the expansion of integrated health services to provide antiretroviral treatment and quality health care to people living with HIV at primary care facilities.

 - Strengthen pre-service (undergraduate) training for mid-level clinicians (técnicos de medicina geral, TMGs) by providing technical assistance in curriculum design and development to the Ministry’s training department and Health Training Institutes (IdF.)